Whitney Blake: Acting

 Blake appeared in the 1959 film -30-, with Jack Webb, as a childless couple wanting to adopt a baby.
 The "-30-" comes from the symbol at the end of a newspaper story, as Webb played a newspaperman in the film.
-Appeared in the first season of the serie Bonanza, chapter 12.
+That year she also appeared as Ann Samuels in the first season of the series Bonanza, episode 13, ″Vendetta″.

-In 1960, she played Callie Carter in the Rawhide episode "Incident Of The Murder Steer" (Season 2, Episode 28).
+In 1960, she played Callie Carter in the Rawhide episode "Incident of the Murder Steer" (Season 2, Episode 28).

 Blake guest-starred on Mike Connors' CBS detective series, Tightrope; the CBS sitcom, Pete and Gladys; and on the NBC Western series, Riverboat, starring Darren McGavin; and Overland Trail, with William Bendix and Doug McClure.
 She performed the lead female dramatic role on the Route 66 TV series in a January 1960 episode (first season).
 She also guest-starred on police drama TV series M Squad, starring Lee Marvin (Season 3, Episode 25).
 In 1960, with Robert Lansing, she co-starred in an episode of the TV series Thriller.

-Blake is best remembered for her portrayal of Dorothy Baxter, an interior designer and the wife of George Baxter (Don DeFore), a lawyer, on the NBC sitcom Hazel (1961), starring Shirley Booth in the title role as a bossy maid.
-Bobby Buntrock played her son, Harold Baxter.
-Oddly, Blake played Mrs. Baxter on Hazel, which had also been the name of her first husband and the surname of her three children in real life.
+Blake is best remembered for her portrayal of Dorothy Baxter, an interior designer and the wife of George Baxter (Don DeFore), a lawyer, on the NBC sitcom Hazel (1961).
 Following the show's cancellation by NBC in 1965, DeFore and Blake were dropped from the series when CBS picked up the show for one more season.
 They were replaced by Ray Fulmer and Lynn Borden, respectively, in the roles of Steve and Barbara Baxter, the younger brother and sister-in-law of George Baxter.

 After Hazel, Blake guest-starred in an episode of the ABC Western series The Legend of Jesse James.
 In 1966, she appeared in the episode "Nice Day for a Hanging" of Chuck Connors' NBC Western series, Branded.
 In 1968, she appeared in a final season episode of The Andy Griffith Show as an attractive lawyer in Raleigh named Lee Drake, who Sheriff Andy Taylor has to give a deposition to on a case in Mayberry involving a Raleigh resident.
 She guest-starred in a 1974 episode of Cannon and in a 1978 episode of Family, a series in which her daughter, Meredith Baxter, co-starred.

 Later career

 As demand for her work in network television and films waned, Whitney Blake became a Los Angeles television talk-show host.
 Later, Blake moved into directing and producing.

-For later generations, Blake may be best known for her work in co-creating the television series One Day at a Time with her husband, Allan Manings.
+Blake co-created the television series One Day at a Time with her husband Allan Manings.
 The sitcom ran for nine seasons on the CBS network and made household names of its stars: Bonnie Franklin, Mackenzie Phillips, Valerie Bertinelli, and Pat Harrington.